grab/async/async/README.md

 ## Why you should consider this package
 Package `async` simplifies the implementation of orchestration patterns for concurrent systems.
 It is similar to Java Future or JS Promise, which makes life much easier when dealing with asynchronous operation and concurrent processing.
 Golang is excellent in terms of parallel programming.
-However, dealing with Go routines and channels could be a big headache when business logic gets complicated.
+However, dealing with goroutines and channels could be a big headache when business logic gets complicated.
 Wrapping them into higher-level functions improves code readability significantly and makes it easier for engineers to reason about the system's behaviours.